-The School of Nursing & Midwifery at Queen’s is delighted to launch an innovative programme in professional nursing aimed at existing graduates from other disciplines who want to move into a career in Nursing.
+Launched in 2020, the School of Nursing and Midwifery is delighted to be able to offer an innovative programme in professional nursing aimed at existing graduates from other disciplines who want to move into a career in Nursing.
 This intensive practical and theoretical MSc programme will result in a registration with the NMC, as well as a Masters level qualification, helping graduates to quickly build a career path.

 This programme is initally offered in Adult Nursing and Children's & Young People's Nursing.
 It will expand to include all four fields in future years.

 Taught by experts in their field, students will quickly gain skills and competencies to allow them to become confident, competent and safe practitioners, capable of advanced careers in their chosen profession.